MadMaxChow/VLOOK/README.md

 VLOOK ™ is open source software and is under the MIT license.

-VLOOK ™ aims at Markdown's shortcomings, and finds a balance between the actual needs of many document layouts.
+VLOOK ™ targets Markdown's shortcomings, and finds a balance among the actual numerous document layout, navigation, review, presentation, and interaction needs, providing a better experience for Markdown editors and readers.

 For detailed introduction, examples and instructions on VLOOK features "[VLOOK Quick Reference Manual](https://madmaxchow.github.io/VLOOK/index.html)".